firesim/firesim/docs/Advanced-Usage/RTL-Simulation.rst

     <BUILD_DIR>/verif/sim/vcs/test_firesim_c/test_null.vpd

-When finished, be sure to any lingering processes if you interrupted simulation prematurely.
+When finished, be sure to kill any lingering processes if you interrupted simulation prematurely.